FlorianButz/DynamicWin/README.md

 Idea for the future: An implementation of a service like [SnapDrop](https://snapdrop.net) to allow for an "AirDrop" kind of feature using the file tray.

 > [!WARNING]
-> If you are using the file tray to import files in to an adobe app (e.g. After Effects) make sure to not remove the files from the tray.
+> If you are using the file tray to import files in to an app (e.g. After Effects) make sure to not remove the files from the tray.
 Apps that only copy a link to the file will loose it after you remove the file from the tray.

 ## Spotify Integration